Cookies UI

 Parametric Protest

-The current Occupy protests embody a structure of dissemination and of identification that is also in evidence in computational media.
+The Occupy protests embodied a structure of dissemination and of identification that is also in evidence in computational media.
+This essay describes the style of sloganeering used by occupy protesters that we now would recognize as "meme culture" and connects that structure with the parametric structure of computation.

 Occupy protesters make signs out of discarded bits of cardboard.
 It would have been possible to print signs – some did.
 The unions tend to.
 Everyone’s sign is then the same – perfect and boring simple reproduction.
 At Occupy, there is instead a plethora of difference with the form of the handmade cardboard sign providing a unity: a commonality which allows for difference, for cleverness, for spontaneity and improvisation.
 The refusal of mechanical reproduction suggests a return of the aura, in Benjaminian terms, and exemplifies an artisanal reproduction that stands at an oblique to the transmission of the ideas themselves through the replicative vectors of the internetworks.